opendilab/DI-engine-docs/source/hands_on/acer.rst

         bc_loss=bc_loss.sum(-1).unsqueeze(-1)
         return actor_loss,bc_loss

-Then, we execute backward operation until target_pi.
-The we need to calculate the correction gradient in the trust region:
+Then, we execute backward operation towards target_pi.
+Moreover, we need to calculate the correction gradient in the trust region:

 .. code:: python